Tapendrakmr/terraform-provider-mongodb/README.md

-- This terraform providre allows to perform Create ,Read ,Update and Import MongoDB user
+- This terraform providre allows to perform Create ,Read ,Update ,Delete and Import MongoDB user
 - To import a user use EmailID
-- MongoDB doesn't provide an API to remove a user from organization

 ## Requirements